 The YMCA Newcomer Information Centre (NIC) is a first stop for all newcomers to Canada.
-NIC provide free information and referral services to help newcomer families find everything they need to settle in their new life in St Catharines or in Niagara Falls.
-We offer regular orientations to show them how to use NIC services.
-Our team of trained information specialists are here to listen and provide them with information and opportunities.
-Our services are available in English as well, NIC staff members speak other languages including Arabic, Chinese (Mandarin and Cantonese), Hindi, Spanish, Russian, Ukrainan, Urdu, Pashto and Punjabi.
+The Newcomer Information Centres (NIC), located in Niagara Falls and St. Catharines, have friendly multilingual staff that provide up-to-date information and can refer you to various programs throughout the Niagara Region.
+Both sites offer a variety of workshops related to settlement and all visitors receive an orientation to YMCA services.
+Our team of trained information specialists are here to listen and provide you with information and opportunities.
+NIC staff members speak the following languages: English, Arabic, Chinese (Mandarin and Cantonese), Hindi, Korean, Spanish, Russian, Ukrainian, Urdu, Pashto and Punjabi.
 Whenever possible, the families may be served in their first language.